paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

 (1) **In general** — Special financial assistance under this section shall be a transfer of funds in the amount necessary as demonstrated by the plan sponsor on the application for such special financial assistance, in accordance with the requirements described in subsection (j).
 Special financial assistance shall be paid to such plan as soon as practicable upon approval of the application by the corporation.

-(2) **No cap** — Special financial assistance granted by the corporation under this section shall not be capped by the guarantee under 1322a of this title.
+(2) **No cap** — Special financial assistance granted by the corporation under this section shall not be capped by the guarantee under 1322a 11 So in original.
+Probably should be preceded by “section”. of this title.

 **(j) Determination of amount of special financial assistance**